-With the annotation feature from Dropbox, you can also share targeted feedback by clicking anywhere on an image or document to leave an annotation on a specific area, or add time-stamped comments on audio and video files so others can jump to the exact second you're referring to.
+With the annotation feature from Dropbox, you can also share targeted feedback by clicking anywhere on an image or document to leave an annotation on a specific area.
+Or, with our Creative Tools Add-On – available for Dropbox Business Standard, Advanced, Enterprise or Education accounts – add frame-accurate comments on audio and video files so that others can jump to the exact frame you're referring to.

 You’ll be able to view comments in Dropbox if you have access to the file or folder.
 To view comments in Dropbox, simply open the file with the comment you’d like to see and look in the right-hand column for all the comments posted on the file.